Every second you’re awake, your brain produces enough electricity to power a light bulb.

 Instead of using irrelevant stock photos as worthless placeholders, employ the use of a “hero shot” to give them a glimpse of how your product or service would change their lives for the better.

-Or, just as useful, create a short video explaining how your product works, with a focus on how it will benefit your prospects — like this one from point of sale software TouchBistro.
+Or, just as useful, create a short video explaining how your product works, with a focus on how it will benefit your prospects.

 If you can, try to include real, satisfied customers in your video or photo.
 That way, along with explaining your product or service, it’ll double as social proof.